-- I. Engaging in a course of conduct directed at a specific person that would cause a reasonable person to - a.
-Fear for the person's safety or the safety of others; or - b.
-Suffer substantial emotional distress. - II.
-For the purposes of this definition - c.
-Course of conduct means two or more acts, including, but not limited to, acts which the stalker directly, indirectly, or through third parties, by any action, method, device, or means follows, monitors, observes, surveils, threatens, or communicates to or about, a person, or interferes with a person's property. - d.
-Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim. - Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling. - II.
-For the purposes of complying with the requirements of this section and section 668.41, any incident meeting this definition is considered a crime for the purposes of Clery Act reporting.
+Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to (a) fear for the person's safety or the safety of others; or (b) suffer substantial emotional distress.
+For the purpose of this definition -

+- a.
+Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property. - b.
+Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim. - c.
+Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling.

-Selected Massachusetts of Domestic Violence, Dating Violence, Sexual Assault and Stalking State Definitions
+Selected Massachusetts Definition of Domestic Violence, Dating Violence, Sexual Assault and Stalking

 WPI has provided below the definitions under Massachusetts law of sexual assault, domestic violence, dating violence, stalking and consent.

-Please note that the state law definitions may differ from the definitions in WPI's Title IX & Sexual Misconduct Policy, which applies to WPI's internal processing of complaints.
+Please note that the state law definitions may differ from the Clery Act definitions (for purposes of reporting Clery statistics) and the definitions in WPI's Title IX & Sexual Misconduct Policy (for institutional discipline at WPI).